shopware/docs/guides/plugins/plugins/administration/add-error-handling.md

 ​
 ## Overview

-The Shopware 6 Administration stores API errors in the [Vuex](https://vuex.vuejs.org/).
+The Shopware 6 Administration stores API errors in the [Vuex store](https://vuex.vuejs.org/).
 Where they are centrally accessible to your components, with a flat data structure wich looks like this:

 ```